-Bring your pet in for a routine exam at Apple Valley Animal Hospital to help ensure he or she is in good health.
+Bring your pet in for a routine vet checkup at Apple Valley Animal Hospital to help ensure he or she is in good health.
 Our team focuses on preventive care.

 To maintain excellent long-term physical health, routine exams are key.

 When blended with proper nutrition, vaccinations and parasite prevention, these routine pet checkups include physical examinations to offer your pet the best chance at great lifelong health.

 When you bring your pet in for their annual exam, we can take steps to prevent health issues from developing in the first place or catch them early when they are most treatable.

 Your veterinarian will need to give your pet a thorough physical examination to get a complete picture of his or her general health and wellbeing.
 An exam will cover these elements:

 Your vet can learn a lot about your pet's overall health from his or her physical condition and general demeanour.

 Their level of alertness, weight in relation to their size, and how they stand and walk are all important indicators of health.

 Your pet's coat and skin will be checked for signs of problems, including bumps, lumps, abnormal hair loss or shedding, excessive oiliness or dryness, or dandruff.